 At this point in the year, Amos spent more of his time tending to activities at the Swap Shed located at Carding’s transfer station than he did at home.
 The Swap Shed was principally for books, and there were always a lot to sort.

-But in addition to books, folks wanted to offload all sorts of non-book stuff at the Swap Shed, things like kid’s games, dishes, cooking utensils, and whatnots.
+But in addition to books, folks liked to offload all sorts of non-book stuff at the Swap Shed, things such as kid’s board games, dishes, cooking utensils, and whatnots.
 If Amos didn’t keep a close eye on what came in the door, the Swap Shed quickly became impossible to navigate.

 He’d learned the hard way that you had to be selective.